Usbac/wolff/README.md

 ## Features

-📓 **Extremely easy**: It's simple to use and no initial setup is required, it comes ready to be deployed, giving you the opportunity to learn it in just a single night (sleep included).
+📓 **Extremely easy**: It's simple to use and comes ready to be deployed, giving you the opportunity to learn it in just a single night (sleep included).

-🚀 **Ridiculously fast**: Only the resources you need are loaded, the framework is able to handle hundreds of requests per second.
-It's very friendly with potato servers and works seamlessly.
+🚀 **Ridiculously fast**: Due to its simplicity, the framework is able to handle hundreds of requests per second.
+It's very friendly with potato servers.

-🛠️ **Comprenhensive**: Wolff has features that cover everything you may ever need for building a web app, from a handy database abstraction to a powerful template engine.
+🛠️ **Comprenhensive**: It has everything you may need for building a web app, from a handy database abstraction layer to a dynamic template engine.

 ## What's included